sweigmann/python-ssdeeper/README.rst

 The code is licensed under the terms of the LGPLv3+.

-This wrapper includes the unchanged source distribution of `ssdeep version 2.14.1`_.
+This wrapper includes the Python wrapper for the ssdeep fuzzy hashing library as enhanced by Fraunhofer FKIE (dubbed `ssdeeper version 2.14.1`_).
 It is licensed under the GPLv2.

 .. _ssdeep by Jesse Kornblum: https://ssdeep-project.github.io/ssdeep/
 .. _ssdeep version 2.14.1: https://github.com/ssdeep-project/ssdeep/releases/tag/release-2.14.1